rodolfojcj/sogo-cookbook/README.md

 Contributing
 ------------

-For now just write me.
+Use it, fork it and every improvement, comment and correction will be welcomed.

 License and Authors
 -------------------

-* Author:: Rodolfo Castellanos: <rodolfojcj@yahoo.com>
+* Author:: Rodolfo Castellanos: rodolfojcj at yahoo.com

 * Copyright:: 2014, OpenSinergia